testdrivenio/flask-spa-auth/DRAFT.md

 Log in.
 You should be redirected to [http://127.0.0.1:8080/user](http://127.0.0.1:8080/user).

-The session is managed by the server.
-Incase of wrong cookie value, the server should return false.
+The server manages the session.
+In case of wrong cookie value, the server should return false.

 ![login](images/login.gif "cross origin demo")